 If your child typically wakes at night to find the pacifier, you will have to attend to your child when they wake, reminding the sleepy sweetie about the new plan using consistent phrasing.
 Say where the pacifiers went and let them know it is ok to be sad.
 “It looks like you are sad about not having a pacifier.
 That is sad.
 I’m sorry.
 Here, have a sip of water.
 Hold your little bear.”
 Resist adding new behaviors in the middle of the night like getting up for food or adding extra milk.

 ***Children who have learned to suck to sleep have not learned how to what I call “Work themselves down” to sleep.
 This comes with any major change in sleep association like giving up the pacifier, feeding to sleep or movement to sleep.
 It will be an entirely new process for the child to learn how to calm her body and mind after giving up the pacifier.
-We all must learn this eventually- as adults, we toss, turn, complain, have some more water, our mind races, we process the day, we pee again.
-Expect that it could take 30min-2hrs for the first few nights and one or two waking times where your child is a bit upset.
-If your child is content in the bed alone and you are used to leaving at that time, that is fine even if it takes a long time to nod off.
+We all must learn this eventually.
+As adults, we toss, turn, complain, have some more water, our mind races, we process the day, we pee again.
+Expect that it could take 30 minutes to 2 hours for the first few nights and one or two waking times where your child is a bit upset.
+If your child is content in the bed alone and you are used to leaving at that time, that is fine, even if it takes a long time to nod off.
 If your child is upset, I always suggest you be with him in the dark but model sleepiness so that you aren’t keeping the child awake.***

-If your child only needs non-nutritive sucking when they are supremely ill or supremely tired, if the time with the pacifier is ten minute for less per day, and the pacifier is not being used as a means to fall asleep at night every time they wake at night- then you don’t have a problem that needs to be fixed.
+If your child only needs non-nutritive sucking when they are supremely ill or supremely tired, if the time with the pacifier is ten minutes or less per day, and the pacifier is not being used as a means to fall asleep at night every time they wake at night – then you don’t have a problem that needs to be fixed.
 Minimal NNS like this will simply be gone one day on its own.

 If you need support with communicating with your toddler/preschooler about this change, see my CAN WE FIX IT Consulting Package